ankaAR/bestiario5e/_creatures/hurricane.md

 armor_class: "14"
 ---

-***Spellcasting.*** The hurricane is a 3rd-level spellcaster.
+***Lanzamiento de conjuros.*** The hurricane is a 3rd-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 11, +3 to hit with spell attacks).
 It knows the following sorcerer spells:

-* Cantrips (at will): blade ward, gust, light, prestidigitation
+* Trucos (a voluntad): blade ward, gust, light, prestidigitation

 * 1st level (4 slots): feather fall, jump, thunderwave